neondatabase/website/content/docs/guides/vercel.md

 4. In the **Vercel integration** drawer, select the **Branches** tab.
 5. Remove individual preview branches by clicking on the delete icon, or select **Delete all** to remove all preview branches.

+### Manual deletion via the Neon Console, CLI, or API

-You can also remove branches from your Neon project using the Console, CLI, or API.
-See [Delete a branch](/docs/manage/branches#delete-a-branch).
+To remove branches from your Neon project using the Console, CLI, or API, see [Delete a branch](/docs/manage/branches#delete-a-branch).

 <Admonition type="note">
 The latest version of the Neon integration displays a message on the **Deployment Details** page in Vercel under **Running checks** if you exceed the branch limit for your Neon project.